Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 - Android: Kotlin or C++.
 - Embedded Systems: C, C++, Zig, Rust or Arduino (if possible).
 - High Performance Computing: C, C++, Zig, Rust.
 - Games: C++ with Unreal, C# with Godot (F- Unity).
-For the choice of the game engine, I would recommended to start with any of them and let your passion go crazy.
+For the choice of the game engine, I would recommend to start with any of them and let your passion go crazy.

-While I gave you recommendations on these languages, the final criteria is often the same: "Do you have enough resources (time, money, ...) to learn and use it?". **Like any tool, the true cost is not the tool itself, it's the consequences that comes with it.**
+Although I've given you some recommendations on these languages, the final criterion is often the same: "Do you have enough resources (time, money, ...) to learn and use it?". **Like any tool, the real cost is not the tool itself, but the consequences that come from it.**

 I recommend you to also learn about: